 Or alternatively you could use a filter bottle like the Bobble bottle* – it’s BPA free, and filters the water as you drink.
 The bottle is made of recycled plastic, and is the equivalent to 300 single use plastic bottles.

 Yep, there are even apps to remind you to drink more water.
-When I had an iPhone, I used to use Waterlogged to keep track of how much I was drinking each day, and my favourite Android app is Aqualert.
+When I had an iPhone, I used to use Waterlogged to keep track of how much I was drinking each day, or you could try Water Reminder on Android.

 If you don’t want to install an app, you could try setting a timer on your phone as a reminder to your top up your drink.
 This is really useful if you tend to get engrossed in your work and forget to drink!

-It’s really useful if you keep on refilling your bottle and find that you lose track of how much you’ve drunk so far.
-And yes, it’s BPA free as well.
+And you can even get water bottles that keep track of how much you’re drinking.
+This can be really useful if you keep on refilling your bottle and find that you lose track of how much you’ve drunk so far.

 Often, one of the main reasons that we don’t drink enough water is because we don’t have water close at hand.
 So make sure that you always have a bottle of water with you, to help you keep your water consumption up.